Shiga Prefecture: Economy

-Beginning in the 1960s, Shiga developed industry, supporting major factories owned by companies such as IBM Japan, Canon, Yanmar Diesel, Mitsubishi, and Toray.
-According to Cabinet Office's statistics in 2014, the Manufacturing sector accounted for 35.4% of Gross Shiga Product, the highest proportion in Japan.
-Traditional industries include textiles, Shigaraki ware, Butsudan in Hikone and Nagahama, medicines in Koka, and fan ribs in Adogawa.
+According to the Cabinet Office's statistics in 2014, the manufacturing sector accounted for 35.4% of Shiga's economic production, the highest proportion in Japan.

 Demographics

 The population is concentrated along the southern shore of Lake Biwa in Otsu city (adjacent to Kyoto) and along the lake's eastern shore in cities such as Kusatsu and Moriyama, which are within commuting distance to Kyoto.
 The lake's western and northern shores are more rural and resort-oriented with white sand beaches.
 In recent years, many Brazilians settled in Shiga to work in nearby factories.
 25,040 foreigners live in Shiga and 30% of foreigners were Brazilians as of December 2016.

 Culture

-Biwa Town (now a part of Nagahama) is a home of The Tonda Traditional Bunraku Puppet Troupe.
-Founded in the 1830s, the group is one of the most active traditional Bunraku puppet theaters in Japan outside the National Theater in Osaka.
-Toyosato and Higashiomi are known to a mecca of Goshu ondo.
+Biwa Town (a part of Nagahama) is a home of The Tonda Traditional Bunraku Puppet Troupe.

 Museums include the Sagawa Art Museum in Moriyama, the Lake Biwa Museum in Kusatsu and the Miho Museum in Kōka.
 In Kōka, a ninja house is preserved as a visitor center.